KeenanMcConkey/Wheelchair-Terrain-Classification/README.md

 - `Transformed Features` - Features extracted by performing a transform on a data window, either FFT or PSD (which is usually just log(PSD)).
 Each frequency bin of a transform corresponds to a feature of a feature vector.
 - `Time Domain Features` - Features that are extracted directly from time domain data in a data window, e.g. Mean, Min, Max, Skew, etc.
 - `Frequency Domain Features` - Features that are extracted from frequency domain data, i.e. PSD transforms, e.g. Variance Frequency, Mean Square Frequency, etc.
 - `Placement` - One of three IMU placements on the wheelchair, i.e. Middle, Left, or Right, or Synthesis data which is computed by the wheelchair DAQ.
-Middle refers to the IMU mounted to the wheelchair frame, while Left and Right refer to the IMUs mounted on the left and right wheels.q
+Middle refers to the IMU mounted to the wheelchair frame, while Left and Right refer to the IMUs mounted on the left and right wheels.

+## Archived Files

+- `TerrainClassification-OldSetup`: Runs various preprocessing and visualization on raw data `imu_data/` from wheelchair data acquisition modules and exports processed data `processed_data/` as .csv files, then run feature selection and different classifiers.
+- `TerrainClassification-OldSetup-Preprocessed`: For running machine learning solely off of exported .csv data, to be used once data from all three modules is integrated into a single .csv file.
+- `TerrainClassification-RemoteData` - Processes data and runs classification on remote-controlled wheelchair data.
+- `TerrainClassification-WindowSize-RemoteData` - Compares metrics of different window sizes for remote wheelchair data.
+- `Terrainclassification-<User><Power>Data` - Instances of the same notebook running on data collected from different users on different wheelchairs.

 #### Created by Keenan McConkey